Chart Color Schemes

 Infrastructure

-Kingston Beach - Blackmans Bay has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally
+Kingston Beach - Blackmans Bay has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Notable ones are Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion (commenced in June 20XX), Kings Quarter (Kingston Park Masterplan), and Blackmans Bay Central Masterplan Redevelopment.
+AreaSearch has identified 15 projects likely to impact the area.
+Key projects include Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion (completed in June 2021), Kings Quarter (Kingston Park Masterplan), and Blackmans Bay Central Masterplan Redevelopment (commenced in July 2020).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.